Jack-H-Buckner/UniversalDiffEq.jl/docs/src/examples.md

 Unsuprisingly, given that this is simulated data our model was able to fit the training data very closely.

 Given that the model fit that data well we can move on to our analysis.
 The goal of this model is to capture the effects of a slowly chanign variable on the dynamics of the coral - algae system.
+In particular we want to idenfiy any potential regime changes, points in time where a small change in the environment leads to a large change in the state of the ecosystem.
+Often regiem changes are characterizd by the apreance or dissapearance of equilibrium points in a dynamics system